 Common Use Cases

 Data synchronization and CDC.
-Change data capture pipelines replicate changes from operational databases into analytical systems in near real-time, using tools like Debezium to read database transaction logs and stream changes through Kafka.
+Change data capture pipelines replicate changes from operational databases into analytical systems in near real-time, using tools like Debezium to read transaction logs and stream changes through Kafka.

 Search indexing.
-Keeping search engines like Elasticsearch or OpenSearch in sync with source data requires pipelines that detect changes and update search indices, handling document transformations and enrichment along the way.
+Keeping search engines like Elasticsearch or OpenSearch in sync with source data requires pipelines that detect changes and update indices, handling document transformations and enrichment along the way.

 Challenges

 Schema evolution.
-Source systems change -- columns get added, types get modified, fields get renamed.
+Source systems change -- columns get added, types modified, fields renamed.
 A robust pipeline must detect schema drift and either adapt automatically or fail gracefully with clear error messages.
 Schema registries (like Confluent Schema Registry) and table formats with built-in schema evolution (like Apache Iceberg) help, but the problem never fully goes away.

 Exactly-once processing.
 Ensuring every record is processed exactly once -- not dropped, not duplicated -- is genuinely hard in distributed systems.
-Kafka and Flink provide exactly-once semantics under specific configurations, but achieving end-to-end exactly-once across an entire pipeline requires careful design at every boundary.
+Kafka and Flink provide exactly-once semantics under specific configurations, but achieving it end-to-end across an entire pipeline requires careful design at every boundary.

 Operational complexity.
-A production data pipeline is a distributed system with all the usual failure modes: network partitions, disk failures, OOM kills, upstream API rate limits, credential expiry.
+A production pipeline is a distributed system with all the usual failure modes: network partitions, disk failures, OOM kills, upstream API rate limits, credential expiry.
 Monitoring, alerting, and automated recovery are not optional.

 Best Practices